-The total cost for these transit expenditures is \$395.7 million.
+The total cost for these transit expenditures is \$399.3 million.
 These expenses are paid for by a combination of grants from the State of Ohio, local transit sales taxes, federal funds, passenger fare revenues and other local funds.

 In summary, the AMATS area has demonstrated its financial commitment to maintaining and operating the existing transportation system.
-Approximately 84% of the funding allocated to transportation improvements in the AMATS area is directed in this manner.
+Approximately 77% of the funding allocated to transportation improvements in the AMATS area is directed in this manner.
 Table 5-1 demonstrates which funding sources and their amounts are being used to preserve/maintain, operate or expand the federal-aid highway, public transit and bike and pedestrian transportation systems.

-Capacity projects are those that add additional travel lanes to a highway.
+Capacity projects are those that add additional travel lanes to a highway or construct new bicycle and pedestrian facilities.
 These are the most expensive projects to construct since they require more up front engineering and often involve right of way acquisition.
-However they only account for 11% of the expenditures in the 2024-2027 TIP because there are only a couple projects that fall into this category.
+However, they only account for 15% of the expenditures in the 2024-2027 TIP.

 Operational projects are those that improve the movement of traffic without adding more travel lanes.
 The improvement is usually achieved by updating traffic signals, adding turn lanes, and constructing roundabouts.
-These projects account for 5% of the expenditures in the TIP.
+These projects account for 8% of the expenditures in the TIP.

-Preservation projects account for 84% of the expenditures in the TIP and are all the projects that do not fall into the other two project types.
-Most of these projects are pavement resurfacing and reconstruction and bridge repairs.
+Preservation projects account for 77% of the expenditures in the TIP and are all the projects that do not fall into the other two project types.
+Most of these projects are pavement resurfacing and reconstruction and bridge replacement or repairs.

-Table 5-1 FUNDING SOURCES by PROJECT TYPE FY 2024-2027
+Table 5-1 FUNDING SOURCES by PROJECT TYPE

-FT 2024-2027
+FY 2024-2027